lowrycode/ski-arise-project/README.md

 # Testing

 # Deployment

-The website was deployed using Github Pages in an early stage of development to allow for testing on multiple devices.
+The website was deployed using Github Pages in the early stages of development to allow for testing on multiple devices.

 The following steps were taken to deploy the website using Github Pages:
 1. Within the Github repository, click on **Settings** in the top navigation bar